Summer Bedding Plants

 Before taking the plants out of the containers, make sure you water the pots, then gently loosen and spread the roots of your plants out.
 Once they are in the ground, add mulch to help retain moisture and keep weeds down.
 A border around your planting bed will help keep your grass from invading the area.

 Many annuals, like marigolds, coleus, and annual salvia, will require deadheading—removing old blooms—to keep them blooming and looking neat.
 Others, like vinca, wax begonias, portulaca, and impatiens will continue to flower without removing spent blooms.
 Tender annuals are damaged by cold weather so you can leave them in your landscape until the first frost or freeze, or pull them out and replace them with hardier cool-season annuals to give your landscape some winter color.

-For more information on growing summer bedding plants that are right for your area, contact your local county Extension office.
+For more information on growing summer bedding plants that are right for your area, contact your county Extension office.